arobillard/georgian-politics/_maps/aghara-pastures-safehouse.md

 >
 > We are working on the final touches of the construction of the <mark>southwest</mark> Polje safehouse.
 It should be complete within the next few days and ready to serve its full capacity at that time.
 >
 > We are nearly ready for the next stage of the plan.
-This letter arrives with the final shipment of weapons and resources necessary for the attack.
+This letter arrives with the final shipment of weapons and resources necessary for the celebration.
 Once they are sent and I have completed final preparations here, I will meet...

 ### 7 - Laboratory
 This room features a large desk covered in books and research notes, numerous bookshelves, and an alchemical workbench covered in class tubes and vials, materials, and dangerous liquids.
 At the west end of the room is a deep red teleportation circle with an Aghara symbol at its centre.
 It works in the same way as the teleportation circle in the [Teleportation Circle Room](#3---teleportation-circle-room).